 As iconic as it is exotic.
 Steeped in ancient myth and fable, where 800 year old monuments sit side by side with sleek modern architecture; Asia has nurtured a spiritual, creative and resourceful people who happen to be thoroughly welcoming hosts.

-Singapore assails the senses with its annual F1 Grand Prix night race, wall-to-wall gleaming hi-tech shopping malls, futuristic and colonial architecture, and an ever-changing glittering cityscape filled with thousands of iconic skyscrapers.
-Having rocketed to become Asia’s culinary capital, Singapore - The Lion City - is a tiny cultural melting pot holiday destination, mixing up mosques, Hindu shrines and rainforest with swanky restaurants, hip hotels, and a vibrant arts scene.
+Singapore assails the senses with its annual F1 Grand Prix night race, wall-to-wall gleaming shopping malls, futuristic and colonial architecture, and an ever-changing cityscape filled with thousands of iconic skyscrapers.
+Having rocketed to become Asia’s culinary capital, Singapore is a tiny cultural melting pot, mixing up mosques and Hindu shrines with upscale eateries and a vibrant arts scene.

 From our galleryView all